top of page

 User Interface Reflection

-I designed the interface to lower cognitive load and reduce anxiety.
+Designed the interface to lower cognitive load and reduce anxiety.
 The visual hierarchy is soft and simple, and the line drawing illustrations help keep the experience grounded without feeling clinical.
 I used long-scroll pages instead of multi-step clicking because it lets users follow the story at their own pace.
 The decision tree, Q&A blocks, and conversation prompts give both mother and partner a structured way to understand options and prepare for discussions with clinicians.

 Information Architecture (IA)